 Like their consumer loyalty programs, the legacy carriers have generally created complicated systems for their business travel programs.
 American’s Business Extra is actually quite simple on the earning side, but redemption still involves several different charts.
 In addition, the added complexity of Delta and United’s earning structure seems to do a better job of tracking the profitability of each fare, which could be viewed as a plus to those who buy more expensive tickets.

-Virgin America and JetBlue, matching the simplicity of their consumer programs, provide benefits that are more closely viewed as cash back.
-Virgin America is unusual in creating a threshold earning any rewards, but it at least makes the redemption process transparent and also joins Delta in recognizing its largest customers.
-Meanwhile, Blue Inc. has the benefit of not reinventing the wheel — companies are essentially getting their own TrueBlue accounts that work in much the same way.
+JetBlue, matching the simplicity of its consumer program, provides benefits that are more closely viewed as cash back.
+Blue Inc. has the benefit of not reinventing the wheel — companies are essentially getting their own TrueBlue accounts that work in much the same way.
 Southwest doesn’t do much.